Workers' Compensation Reporting Procedures

 Location: Administrative Services Building, corner of N Amelia and E Wisconsin Avenues

 NOTE: Scan/Email is recommended submission format.
 This allows our staff to recieve notice of injuries even while out of the office.

 If an injury is serious and requires immediate emergency treatment, call 911 and/or Public Safety at 386-822-7300.
 Notify Risk Management ASAP.
 (Email: email@example.com / Phone: 386-822-7701)

 If an employee needs medical treatment that is not an emergency, Risk Management will obtain authorization from the Work Comp Insurance Company for the employee to go to a work comp approved primary care provider.
 There are several in the near vicinity that the employee may choose from, and the list will be provided by Risk Management.
 Most of them have extended hours in the evening and on weekends.

-If a work-related injury occurs during an employee's work-shift that is after normal business hours or when campus offices are closed, they should notify their Supervisor immediately (or Public Safety if Supervisor cannot be reached).
-The Employee Accident Form (above) should be completed and submitted to Risk Management as soon as possible so the claim can be reported to Work Comp on the next business day.
+If a work-related injury occurs during an employee's work-shift that is after normal business hours or when campus offices are closed, they should notify their supervisor and call Public Safety immediately.
+The Employee Accident Form (above) should be completed and submitted to Risk Management as soon as possible so the claim can be reported to Workers' Compensation on the next business day.
 Medical treatment will then be arranged with a work comp doctor if needed.

 (If campus is closed for the holidays, please ask Public Safety to contact Risk Managment.)